-We are the Nursery class and share the Foundation Unit with Robin Class, the Reception class.
-We work as a unit and spend our days together busily learning through play.
+We are the Nursery class who love to spend out days together busily learning through play.

-Mrs Evans is the Nursery teacher, Mr Cohen is the Reception teacher (EYFS leader), Miss Heald, Mrs Cogan and Mrs Lean are our teaching assistants.
+Mrs Wesley is the Nursery teacher and Mrs Lean is our teaching assistant.

 Children can join our nursery from the term after their 3rd birthday.
 All 3 and 4 year old are entitled to 15 hours per week free childcare during term time.

 11.45am - 3.00pm Afternoon Session

 We also offer places for children that receive 30 hours funding, for more information about this please speak to Mrs Wesley or the School Office.
 Follow this link to check if you are eligible for the funding https://www.gov.uk/30-hours-free-childcare

 Children who attend the Nursery during the morning can stay for the full day (8:30 - 3:00) at a cost of £10.00.
 If staying all day children are asked to bring a packed lunch or they can order a school dinner costing £2.30 per day.

 Children wear a full school uniform, jumpers and coats can be purchased at the school office.
 Please make sure that all your child's items are clearly labeled.